Thanigahai/100DaysofML/README.md

 ##Day 2:- Learned about Gradient descent for linear regression and Feature scaling

-##Day 3:- Learned about Implementation of Normal equation and it non invertibility cases
+##Day 3:- Learned about Implementation of Normal equation and its non invertibility cases